tomjadams/scala-workshop/doc/finch/03-post-api.md

 We've made our individual endpoints private, and only exposed them through a composed `api` endpoint, onto which we've also layered versioning.
 Our endpoints will now be accessible via URLs such as `/v1/prices` and `/v1/price`.

-If you were paying very close attention you'd have noticed we swapped our `val`s `def`s.
+If you were paying very close attention you'd have noticed we swapped our `val`s for `def`s.
 There's no real reason to do this apart from stylistically & lexicographically, our endpoints are referentially transparent, and we've memoised them in the `api` field.

 We can then bring this into our server class: